devottys/darkdraw/README.md

 - define your own character and colour palettes (they're just regular drawings)

 [A brief history of the project](https://twitter.com/saulfp/status/1377747742290665475).
+All art and animations in this README were created by [dwimmer](https://www.instagram.com/dwimmer.tm/) using DarkDraw.

 ## Platform requirements